quicwg/multipath/draft-ietf-quic-multipath.md

 over which the next QUIC packet will be sent.
 Most frames, including control frames (PATH_CHALLENGE and PATH_RESPONSE being the notable exceptions), can be sent and received on any active path.
-The scheduling is a local choice, based on the preferences of the application and the implementation.
+The scheduling is a local decision, based on the preferences of the application and the implementation.

 Note that this implies that an endpoint may send and receive ACK_MP